lxsmnsyc/seroval/docs/binary-mode-spec.md

 <byte:stream-next=12> <ref:stream> <ref:value>
 ```

+Pushes `ref:value` onto `ref:stream` as its next value.
+A stream may receive any
+number of these over time.

 ### `StreamThrow`

 ```
 <byte:stream-throw=13> <ref:stream> <ref:value>
 ```

+Ends `ref:stream` with an error, `ref:value`.
+No further stream nodes for that
+stream follow.

 ### `StreamReturn`

 ```
 <byte:stream-return=14> <ref:stream> <ref:value>
 ```

+Ends `ref:stream` normally with a final value, `ref:value`.
+No further stream
+nodes for that stream follow.

 ### `Sequence`